gammapy/gammapy-meetings/dev-meetings/2024/2024-07-12/README.md

  * Gammapy Developer Meeting on Zoom (direct link on Slack)
 # Agenda

+* Presentation of an ongoing work for a joint fit from Swif-UVOT+XRT, NuSTAR, and Fermi-LAT (1 eV to 1e11 eV !) of the OP313 flare

 ### PRs opened last week (less than 8 days ago):
 * [#5361](https://github.com/gammapy/gammapy/pull/5361) Add stat_sum_asimov on MapDataset and MapDatasetOnOff - Atreyee Sinha